jameshuang705/lambda_local/README.md

 ## Setup with event source mappings

-To create an event source mapping with Kinesis, run the following CLI command:
+To create an event source mapping for your function, run the following CLI command:
 ```
 awslocal lambda create-event-source-mapping \
     --function-name <your function name> \